Nursing Home Neglect

 As with all professionals who have taken on the responsibility of our health and well being, nursing homes and assisted living facilities must also accept responsibility when our loved ones do not receive the care, dignity, and respect they deserve.

 Signs of Nursing Home Neglect:

 A nursing home or assisted living facility is required to provide residents with a “safe and secure environment.”
 The National Center on Elder Abuse (NCEA) research has found that between 1-2 million people over 65 are abused by their caregivers.
 That is disgraceful.
 And it is actionable.
-Unfortunately most of these cases go either undiscovered or unreported.
-According to NCEA, only 1 in 14 elder abuse cases are reported.
+Unfortunately, most of these cases go either undiscovered or unreported.
+According to NCEA, only 1 in 14 elder abuse cases is reported.

 Often the patient is embarrassed to tell you.
 Or he or she may not have the capacity to understand the abuse.
 Here are the signs you should look for when you visit: